Absentee Ballot by Mail

 Mail your voted ballot in the signed ballot container-return envelope.

-DEADLINE: Your ballot must be returned or mailed by 5:00 pm on Election Day.
+DEADLINE: Your ballot must be IN THE BOARD OF ELECTIONS OFFICE by 7:30 pm on Election Day.

 *Near Relative: spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.